seleniumbase/SeleniumBase/seleniumbase/masterqa/README.md

 nosetests masterqa_test.py --with-selenium
 ```

-(Answer questions when prompted.
-At the end of your test run, you'll get a report of your test results, with links to log files and screenshots.
-Add ``--browser=chrome`` to your nosetests run command in order to run the test in Chrome instead of Firefox)
+At the end of your test run, you'll receive a report with results, screenshots, and log files.
+(Add ``--browser=chrome`` to your run command in order to use Chrome instead of Firefox, which requires Chromedriver installed.)

 ### Follow the [example test](https://github.com/mdmintz/SeleniumBase/blob/master/examples/masterqa_test.py) to write your own tests: